You might not think it, but holidays play an important role in customer service.

 Seollal Holiday marks the first day of the year on the Korean calendar.
 Celebrations usually last three days and most South Korean's are given New Year's Day off from work.

 It doesn't matter if you're an international business or not, this resource is handy for any company with a growing customer base.
 After all, you never know who will reach out to your business and what need's they'll have over time.
-Researching and acknowledging the holidays that your customers celebrate will help you understand who your target audience is and what traditions and customs they value most.
+Remember that this isn't an exhaustive list -- researching and acknowledging the holidays that your customers celebrate will help you understand who your target audience is and what traditions and customs they value most.